Steboss/steboss.github.io/_pages/about.md

 layout: post
 ---

 Hello, I am Stefano!
-Many things about me, I swear I'll populate this page.
-Todo:
-- linkedin
-- flickr
-- twitter
+This is my personal blog.
+Opinions, thoughts and posts are solely my own and do not express the views or opinions of my employers.